Americans brace for ‘hardest, saddest’ week of their lives

 Amid the dire news, there were also glimmers of hope some hard-hit areas — the number of people dying appeared to be slowing in New York City, Spain and Italy.
 The news was cautiously welcomed by leaders, who also noted that any gains could easily be reversed if people did not continue to adhere to strict lockdowns.

-The U.S. is still awaiting the peak, and Surgeon General Jerome Adams offered a stark warning about the expected wave of virus deaths.
+U.S. Surgeon General Jerome Adams offered a stark warning about the expected wave of virus deaths.

 “This is going to be our Pearl Harbor moment, our 9/11 moment,’’ he told “Fox News Sunday.”